How to Engrave a Dog Tag – The 6 Best Methods Explained

 Step 1: Create engraving design

-Create or import your design using CAD software and convert it into a toolpath using CAM software.
+Create or import your design using CAD software and convert it into a toolpath with CAM software.

-Step 2: Fix the mark to the worktable
+Step 2: Fix the tag on the worktable

-Secure the dog tag firmly to the CNC table using strong adhesive tape or clamps.
+Secure the dog tag firmly to the CNC table with strong tape or clamps.

-Step 3: Select and insert a suitable milling cutter
+Step 3: Select and insert the appropriate cutter

-Use a fine engraving cutter and zero the machine on the surface of the mark.
+Insert a fine engraving cutter and zero the machine on the surface of the tag.

 Step 4: Set material and speed parameters

-Adjust the spindle speed, feed rate, and engraving depth to suit the brand's material.
+Adjust spindle speed, feed rate, and engraving depth to suit the tag's material.

 Step 5: Start engraving